hchiam/learning-framer-motion/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

-Made for React, so it relies on JS and hence uses the main thread (so you should use Framer Motion thoughtfully), but you can animate things that just aren't possible to animate with CSS, like transition animation between display modes, or even transitioning between completely different HTML elements!
+Made for React, so it relies on JS and hence uses the main thread (so you should use Framer Motion thoughtfully - CSS doesn't run on the main thread), but you can animate things that just aren't possible to animate with CSS, like transition animation between display modes, or even transitioning between completely different HTML elements!

 How? ["FLIP"](https://css-tricks.com/animating-layouts-with-the-flip-technique/#aa-what-is-flip): **F**irst, **L**ast, **I**nvert, **P**lay.